danielravina/spendy-on-rails/README.md

 Speny On Rails
 ===

-A ruby-on-rails 'cleaner' version for [Spendy.ca](http://Spendy.ca)
+A ruby-on-rails, cleaner and better version for [Spendy.ca](http://Spendy.ca)